Giloy: Nutritional Value, Health Benefits, Recipes, Precautions

 Giloy is known as a hypoglycaemic agent, which is why it also helps with the treatment of type 2 diabetes.
 Among the benefits of giloy is that it reduces blood sugar levels by enhancing the production of insulin in the body.
-Further, it helps with other complications related to diabetes such as kidney problems and ulcers.Additional Read: Know about Peptic Ulcers
+Further, it helps with other complications related to diabetes such as kidney problems and ulcers.Additional Read: Peptic Ulcer Symptoms

 Helpful with coronavirus infection

 During the COVID-19 pandemic, Ayurveda has gained renewed attention due to its potential to boost immunity and fight viral infections.
 Giloy, a herb commonly used in Ayurvedic medicine, is believed to be effective in increasing immunity and combating viral fevers.
 According to research, individuals at risk of contracting COVID-19 should take 500 mg of Giloy extract or 1-3g of Giloy powder twice daily, preferably with warm water, for 15 days to one month.
 Additionally, combining Giloy with amla and gokshura may help to manage the symptoms of COVID-19.
 However, it is important to note that while Giloy may have potential benefits, it is not a replacement for proper medical treatment and following guidelines such as wearing a mask and practising social distancing.

 Possesses neuroprotective properties